Nabil-Y/ProjectHub/README.md

 # Welcome to my personal project hub

-All my current side projects from frontendmentor are shown here
+All my personal projects can be found here

 I was thinking that one repo per project might be too chaotic...